 is

 worked out in the image on this page.
-The word contains nine letters in total, but is built of
+The word contains eleven letters in total, but is built of

 four unique letters ("A", "B", "C", "R").
 We'll refer to the unique letters in the word as the